From the Inside Out

 I was a skinny kid; until the onset of puberty, I never worried about my weight or how much I ate.
 Then, around the start of 6th grade, I discovered I had grown taller than most of my classmates.
 Growing so quickly left me feeling awkward and clumsy.
 Adding to my grief was the seemingly sudden change in my reflection.
 My thighs were becoming noticeably heavier and I seemed to have “baby fat” where I’d never had it as a baby!
 I felt disproportionately larger and somewhat chunkier than most of my friends, and this perception filled me with self-conscious apprehension.
 I decided to do something -- whatever it took -- to change my circumstances.
 Late one night, I snuck out of my bedroom and took a small booklet from my mother’s purse.
 The title boasted, “Thin Thighs In Thirty Days!”
 I went back to my bedroom and proceeded to do each listed exercise, every single night, for the next two years.

+What began so innocently -- as a reasonable desire to control my weight and be accepted by my peers -- quickly took on a life of its own.
+There was a war being waged, in my mind, between my growing lust for food, and my fear of gaining weight.
+I was a walking contradiction in terms.
+Obesity seemed to be a generational curse in my family.
 The possibility, that I might get fat, terrified me, yet that very same fear was simultaneously driving me to eat.
 Due to some painful events in my childhood, a spirit of rejection had tormented me for some time.
 Now, however, that rejection emanated from within.
 I felt constantly out of place, and uncomfortable in my own skin.
 Crippling insecurity began to tear at my heart even as I tugged at my clothes.

 My parents had no idea of what I was going through or that I was so unhappy.
 My circle of friends had shrunk, considerably, and I often bore the brunt of social exclusion and bullying by my peers.
 However twisted it might seem, in my mind, the weight gain and my ostracism were clearly related.
 I resolved to work even harder to lose weight.

+In spite of my fears, my compulsion to eat grew stronger.
+Emotional eating became a big issue for me as I struggled to deal with adolescent angst.
+I began seeking solace in copious amounts of snack foods during lonely afternoons.
+Scarfing down three or four ice cream sandwiches -- and anything else I could find to eat -- often led to a bellyache, followed by verbal self-flagellation.
 How could I be so stupid?
 What was wrong with me??
 Did I want to get fat?!
 Frustrated by my obvious lack of self-control, I would mentally berate myself while devising ways to “undo” the damage I had done with my binge.
 Often, as punishment, I would sentence myself to a day without food and an extra 100 crunches.
 A pendulum of extreme food behaviors was set in motion, and unfortunately, this vicious cycle continued for several years, thereafter.

 I was a late bloomer, and my family’s move to a new school district just happened to coincide with my “outer evolution.”
 I felt accepted at this school, and I enjoyed the friendly attention of my new classmates, but in my mind, this warm reception further fueled my destructive thinking.
+Clearly, a favorable appearance was the secret to acceptance.
+Therefore, I should do whatever I could to present an attractive mien.
+Thus began my bitter, love-hate relationship with mirrors.

-vain.
+It’s terribly ironic, and somewhat laughable (now), but some of my classmates actually thought I was vain.
 They completely misread, and harshly misjudged, my crippling self-consciousness as nothing more than shallow vanity.
 It’s true; I was checking my appearance in the bathroom, between every class, but it wasn’t because I thought I was beautiful.
 In truth, I was struggling to find anything to like.

 I realize now, I was indeed, self-centered... in the way that a bullseye is the center of an archer’s target.
 No minute imperfection escaped my notice, but it was my weight that remained my greatest source of angst.
 Throughout high school and college, I managed to keep my weight in check by skipping meals, often for days at a time.
 Inevitably, these starve-marathons were bookended by an emotional eating binge, thus the pendulum continued to swing...

-I had developed an eating disorder.
+It wasn’t until two years into writing this book, that I realized the significance of my early food behaviors : I had developed an eating disorder.
 I’d never considered such a thing because eating disorders (gasp!) were the nightmarish stuff of after-school specials.
 They didn’t happen in normal, everyday life, did they?
 Truthfully, I never reached full-blown anorexia -- three days without food was my max -- and my near-phobic response to throwing up meant bulimia was out of the question.
 Nevertheless, I now understand the subversive nature of my thought processes.
 The fear of gaining weight, with an underlying fixation on food, is the driving force behind most eating disorders.
 My intense desire to control my eating had nearly consumed me!
 Were others suffering silently, as I once had?

-I lost the battle, but won the war.
+Long story, somewhat shortened: I lost the battle, but won the war.

 You see, an unrecognized and untreated eating disorder has one of three outcomes: